openvstorage/kinetic-ocaml-client/README.md

 ====================
 This is an OCaml client for [Seagate's Kinetic drives](https://developers.seagate.com/display/KV/Kinetic+Open+Storage+Documentation+Wiki).
 Currently, it uses protocol version 3.0.6.
-This is corresponds with version 0.8.0.4 of the Java Simulator.
+This is corresponds with version 0.8.0.4 of the Java Simulator or Kinetic drive firmware version 3.0.1

 Installation